indykite/terraform-provider-indykite/docs/resources/authorization_policy.md

 ### Required

-- `json_config` (String) Configuration of Authorization Policy in JSON format, the same one exported by Console.
+- `json` (String) Configuration of Authorization Policy in JSON format, the same one exported by Console.
 - `location` (String) identifier of Location, where to create resource
 - `name` (String) Unique client assigned immutable identifier.
 Can not be updated without creating a new resource.
+- `status` (String) Status of the Authorization Policy. active, inactive

 ### Optional

 - `description` (String) Your own description of resource.
 Must be less than or equal to 256 UTF-8 bytes.
 - `display_name` (String) The display name for the instance.
 Can be updated without creating a new resource.
+- `tags` (List of String) Tags of the Authorization Policy.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only